PhillypHenning/operations-heyemoji/README.md

 ### **A quick note on images**
 In this tutorial we are going to clone, build and deploy our image using Ansible.
 It's worth noting that this doesn't have to be the same pattern you use, in fact, it is recommended that the application build is done separate from the operations repo.

+You may be wondering why we would want to separate the build and deployment steps.
+Well let's consider the OpsRepo once again, the reason we separate the Application and OpsRepos is to have distinct configurations and git histories.

+If the application repo handles the building of images, then a change to the application code would initiate the image build.
+The application repo and the application images have a logical flow to them.
+A change in the code, *could* kickoff a new build and create a new image that represents the change.

+Conversely, if the OpsRepo was to handle the application building, it would be responsible for initiating the new image build, but it wouldn't be aware of changes (not by default).
+Images built using the OpsRepo would pull the latest state of the code and build an image based on that.
+Though this isn't a wrong way to go about things, it adds unnecessary connections between the OpsRepo and AppRepo and sets up a vector of failure that wouldn't be there is the AppRepo handled its own image building.

+All this said, for ease of blog writing, we are going to keep our setup simple and manually pull and build the image.
+While we do that, keep the above in mind and see if you can find places where this setup may cause headaches.

 ### **Clean up generated files**
 Some of the files that were generated aren't in scope for this blog.
 Please delete the following generated files/folders;
 1. bitops.after.deploy